 Confusion regarding changes in dosing

-Side effects, which have been known to cause patients to stop taking their OAM because they could not tolerate them
+Side effects have been known to cause patients to stop taking their OAM because they could not tolerate them

 Forgetting to pick up refills in a timely manner.